Out of stillness flows infinity

 How about in the next weeks, with the spring coming just around the corner, you give yourself permission to say no. No more collecting.
 No more looking outside yourself for answers.
 Of course, there will always be things that come through, how can it not?
 But you don’t need to seek them out.
 You can either allow them in or say no. Enough.
 Get down to basics.

 I went on a retreat last year and that is what it allowed me to do.
 I found the gold nugget inside myself, the nugget of wisdom I know lives there.
 KNOW YOURSELF.
 How can you know yourself when you keep seeking answers outside yourself?
 When you keep allowing distractions into your life?

 It isn’t easy.
 It can take days, maybe weeks before the intention turns into practice.
 When I try, it can take sometimes months for my mind to adjust to this new way of being.
 I still allow in the noise, the distractions, the breaks in solitude and reflection.
 I appreciate the people I meet and have conversations with, but I often find myself wishing: I want to be alone now.
 Turn off email entirely.
 Avoid Facebook.
 Keep the TV off.

-In fact, as I told a friend the other day, I did turn off email entirely since last week and only turned it back on 5 days later.
+In fact, as I told a friend the other day, I decided to not check my email for 5 days.
 I simply had to break free.
 To know that I could and that my life wouldn’t fall apart as a result.
 (It didn’t.)
 I also asked my husband for a break from TV in the evenings.
 We were able to stick to it for 2 days.
-We can always try again.
+A good start and we can always try again.